- Listen to the selected story to gather information to use in class discussion

 Supporting All Learners

 All students are able to participate in class discussions and corresponding activities in corresponding to their level of understanding.
-Each student also had a partner to think-pair-share for post reading discussion.
-During think-pair-share each student has time to share and to listen to each other's comments and ideas.
+Each student also had a partner to think-pair-share for post-reading discussion.
+During think-pair-share, each student has time to share and to listen to each other's comments and ideas.

 - Consider visiting a community landfill or invite a guest speaker from a waste management company to talk about the importance of recycling.

 - Students can keep track of how many bags of trash their family makes in one week.
-As a class, calculate how bags of trash each family makes in a month and in a year and calculate how many bags for the entire class together.
+As a class, calculate how bags of trash each family makes in a month and in a year and then calculate how many bags for the entire class together.
 This can make an informative hallway display so the class can share what they have learned with the entire school.